Erick-WG/Python_mini_projects/README.md

 This project is currated to help beginners in python to have a more practicle way of thinking in creating python projects, and enabling them to have a basic understanding of fundamental concepts in python.

 ## Navigating the project
-In your file explorer, create a new folder for your projects that we'll fork from here.
+In your file explorer, create a new folder for your projects that we'll clone from here.
 Open a terminal on this folder by right clicking on the folder we created above.

 ### <u>_Run this commands in the terminal window_</u>
 #### *Cloning the remote repository*